Can Pregnant People Get the COVID-19 Vaccine? Here’s Everything We Know So Far

 Christopher Zahn, MD, vice president of Practice Activities for the American College of Obstetricians and Gynecologists (ACOG), told Health in an emailed statement that the ACOG had "urged the US Food and Drug Administration as well as the Advisory Committee on Immunization Practices to address use of the vaccine on pregnant and lactating individuals."

 It should be noted that the UK, the first country to approve the Pfizer vaccine, has taken a similar stance regarding pregnant people.
 In what the UK government describes as a "precautionary approach," the Joint Committee on Vaccination and Immunisation (JVCI) has advised that pregnant people don't get the vaccine due to a lack of data on safety.
 They've extended that advice to people who think they may be pregnant and people who are planning a pregnancy within three months of the first dose of the vaccine.

 There's also the question of pregnant health care workers and whether they can or should get the vaccine.
 The ACIP has raised the point that due to the predominance of people of child-bearing potential among the health care workforce, a substantial number of health care workers are estimated to be pregnant or breastfeeding at any given time.
-The committee said that further considerations around use of COVID-19 vaccines in pregnant or breastfeeding health care workers "will be provided once data from phase III clinical trials and conditions of FDA Emergency Use Authorization are reviewed."

 Is it common to exclude pregnant people from clinical trials?